 Bragar Eagel & Squire, P.C.
 Reminds Investors That Class Action Lawsuits Have Been Filed Against Silvergate, Iris, NewAge, and Twist and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, Jan.
-03, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Silvergate Capital Corporation (NYSE: SI), Iris Energy Limited (NASDAQ: IREN), NewAge, Inc. (OTC: NBEVQ), and Twist Bioscience Corp (NASDAQ: TWST).
+NEW YORK, Jan.
+03, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Silvergate Capital Corporation SI, Iris Energy Limited IREN, NewAge, Inc. NBEVQ, and Twist Bioscience Corp TWST.
 Stockholders have until the deadlines below to petition the court to serve as lead plaintiff.
 Additional information about each case can be found at the link provided.

 Class Period: November 9, 2021 - November 17, 2022